-As part of the Strategic Transaction, Principal Holdco acquired an aggregate total of 24,632,413 Subordinate Voting Shares and 25,452,865 Multiple Voting Shares.
-The Multiple Voting Shares and Subordinate Voting Shares owned or controlled by Principal Holdco represent approximately 45.9% of the voting rights of the Company and 45.9% of the equity interest in the Company.
+Principal Holdco owns an aggregate total of 24,632,413 Subordinate Voting Shares and 25,452,865 Multiple Voting Shares.
+As of March 22, 2022, the Multiple Voting Shares and Subordinate Voting Shares owned or controlled by Principal Holdco represent approximately 45.9% of the voting rights of the Company and 46.3% of the equity interest in the Company.